|Duration:||4 Semesters (2 Years)|

 |Credential Awarded:||Ontario College Diploma|

 Seneca’s School of Information and Communications Technology is a recognized leader in developing and delivering relevant programs.
 In fact, we have the largest offering of computer studies programs in the province and they are among the very best.
-Our advisory committee of IT business professionals reviews the subject offerings each year and the curriculum is updated to reflect current computer technology needs.
+Our advisory committee of IT business professionals reviews the course offerings each year and the curriculum is updated to reflect current computer technology needs.

 As a student of the Computer Programmer diploma program, you’ll study at our state–of– the–art facilities on Seneca's York University campus.
 You’ll be supported by staff, faculty and student advisors who are committed to helping you succeed.
-The Computer Programmer diploma program is a four– semester program with all subjects offered in every semester.
+The Computer Programmer diploma program is a four– semester program with all courses offered in every semester.
 Start in the fall, winter or spring and study in four consecutive semesters or take a break in between.

 Program Learning Outcomes: